-If you are suffering with breakouts it can be a combination of hormonal imbalance, excess stress and liver stagnation.
-There are some incredible herbs that support liver function, which is the major organ responsible for breaking down and excreting excess fat soluble hormones, such as oestrogen.
+If you are suffering from breakouts it can be a combination of hormonal imbalance, excess stress and liver stagnation.
+There are some incredible herbs that support liver function, which is the major organ responsible for breaking down and excreting excess fat-soluble hormones, such as oestrogen.

 If liver function is poor, hormones will build up in the bloodstream and play havoc with skin health.

-Some of our favorite liver-supportive herbs are dandelion, turmeric and lemon, as well as matcha green tea for breaking down fats more effectively and providing essential antioxidants to neutralize free radicals.
+Some of our favourite liver-supportive herbs are dandelion, turmeric and lemon, as well as matcha green tea for breaking down fats more effectively and providing essential antioxidants to neutralize free radicals.